-Favourable economic and demographic changes have caused taxation estimates to be revised upwards by \$230.8 million in 2006-07, and \$151.0 million a year on average to 2009-10, including:
+Favourable economic and demographic changes, together with these policy decisions, have caused taxation estimates to be revised upwards by \$185.8 million in 2006-07, and \$137.2 million a year on average to 2009-10, including:

-- payroll tax has been revised upwards in 2006-07 by \$16.4 million and upwards over the remaining forward estimates period from 2007-08 by an average of \$25.8 million a year.
-This is largely due to stronger than expected employment growth; - taxes on immovable property income have been revised upwards in both 2006-07 (\$34 million) and 2007-08 (\$10 million) mainly due to a one-off carry forward in land tax revenue from 2005-06 to 2006-07 following a delay in the issue of assessments for properties held by trusts; and - income from financial and capital transactions, largely comprising duty on land transfers revenue, has been revised upwards by \$247.1 million in 2006-07, \$220.9 million in 2007-08, \$149.9 million in 2008-09 and \$59.8 million in 2009-10.
-The upward revision to land transfer duty over the forward estimates period largely reflects the current robust nature of the non-residential property market, which has experienced solid growth in both prices and activity.
+- payroll tax has been revised downwards in 2006-07 by \$9.6 million and upwards over the remaining forward estimates period from 2007-08 by an average of \$25.8 million a year.
+This is largely due to stronger than expected employment growth, offset by the bring forward of the payroll tax cut in 2006-07; - taxes on immovable property income have been revised upwards in both 2006-07 (\$34 million) and 2007-08 (\$10 million) mainly due to a one-off carry forward in land tax revenue from 2005-06 to 2006-07 following a delay in the issue of assessments for properties held by trusts; and

+• income from financial and capital transactions, largely comprising duty on land transfers revenue, has been revised upwards by \$228.1 million in 2006-07, \$173.9 million in 2007-08, \$103.0 million in 2008-09 and downwards by \$35.2 million in 2009-10.
+On an unchanged policy basis, land transfer duty has been revised upwards over the forward estimates period largely because of the current robust nature of the non-residential property market.
 There is some evidence that the growing pool of superannuation funds is contributing to strong institutional activity.

 In the residential market, high-value properties have proven resilient, with apparent growth in prices and turnover.
-Tempering this is the uncertain impact of recent interest rate rises, high levels of household debt and declining housing affordability on the first home buyers' market as well as the market for lower to middle range residential properties, although these factors do not appear to have significantly affected the market at this stage.

-This is expected to lead to slower growth in property turnover over the forward estimates period, albeit from a higher level compared with 2006-07 Budget estimates.
+Tempering this is the uncertain impact of recent interest rate rises, high levels of household debt and declining housing affordability on the first home buyers' market as well as the market for lower to middle range residential properties.
+This combination in factors is expected to lead to slower growth in property turnover over the forward estimates period, albeit from a higher level compared with 2006-07 Budget estimates.
+In addition, land transfer duty relief for home buyers will reduce revenue.